keiziapurba/Health-Insurance-Cross-Sell-Prediction/README.md

 Here's the final result of the feature engineering:

 - **Merge** the value of '> 2 Years' with the value '1-2 Years' to '> 1 Year' because the value of '> 2 Years' is far behind.
 - Age and Vintage features are **standardized** with the StandardScaler() function.
-Annual Premium feature was **normalized** with the MinMaxScaler() function.
+Annual Premium feature was **normalized** with log transformation.
 Normalization is not used because it is more universal.
 This process needs to be done to overcome the column with a large value that will have a large effect on the results.
 - Perform **encoding features** for Gender, Vehicle_Age, Region Code, Policy Sales Channel and Vehicle Damage features.
 - **Change the data type** of Region_Code and Policy Sales Channel feature which was previously float data type to string for one hot encoding purposes.
 - Doing **One Hot Encoding** of the Region_Code and Policy Sales Channel feature, then reduces it to top 5 classes.